CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/dist_bacteria.md

     #> estimated skewness:  2.346337
     #> estimated kurtosis:  8.856334

-even log-transformed data is problematic to model.
+Even log-transformed data is problematic to model.
 It is significantly more skew than an exponential or gamma distribution.

 ## Gamma Distribution